The Northern Ballet Archive tells the story of the Company’s development from foundation in 1969 to the present day.

 Our records also cover: Company & Stage Management, Learning, Development, Academy, Music, Technical and Estates.

 The Archive service was formed in September 2018, and in 2019/2020 the Business Archives Council supported the cataloguing of the Governance & Administrative papers.
-The majority of the Archive has now been catalogued and transferred to Leeds University Special Collections (excluding some audio-visual material and Estate records), to enable preservation and digitisation, and widen public access.
+The majority of the Archive has now been catalogued and transferred to Leeds University Special Collections (excluding some audio-visual material, Estate records and posters), to enable long-term preservation and widen public access.

 Please contact Northern Ballet in the first instance, but we may direct you to Special Collections.
-The digitised collections are gradually being made available via Google Arts & Culture.
+Some of the material has been digitised and is available via Google Arts & Culture.